dparedesh/susy-statistical-interpretation/README.md

        python generateCommands.py --plot --doBlind ALL  --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None

-  This command will generate proper command lines to `plot 2-D exclusion limits` for the exclusion fits with `ALL` regions blinded for the`GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
+  This command will generate proper command lines to plot *2D exclusion limits* for the exclusion fits with `ALL` regions blinded for the 'GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
 All results and plots will be stored in `HistFitterUser` dir.
 The main scripts used are `generateCommands.py` and `plotContours.py`.

-  :warning: **WARNING:**
+  > [!IMPORTANT]
-  * **In order to run this option, you must be sure that your model and its plotting parameters are defined in the script ```plottingConfig.py```.
-If it is not, you must add it.**
+  > *In order to run this option, you must be sure that your model and its plotting parameters are defined in the script ```plottingConfig.py```.
+If it is not, you must add it.*

 ## 4) Generate exclusion 1D plot :